thesse1/webmethods-api-gateway-staging/README.md

 After importing the API Gateway assets, the configuration pipelines will execute some steps for initializing the API Gateway:
 - Configuration of environment-specific loadbalancer URL
 - Configuration of environment-specific proxy
-- Configuration of environment-specific OAuth2 and JWT configuration parameters in the local Authoritzation Server and JWT Provider alias
+- Configuration of environment-specific OAuth2 and JWT configuration parameters in the local Authorization Server and JWT Provider alias
   - OAuth2 authorization code and access token expiration interval
   - JWT issuer, signing algorithm, token expiration interval, keystore alias and key alias